-A) Contribute to the advancement, extension and enhancement of the professional skills and scientific knowledge of the licensee in the practice of acupuncture that includes direct and indirect patient care, acupuncture treatment, treatment techniques, point location and theory, and ethics, but does not include herbal therapy or preparation;
+A) Contribute to the advancement, extension and enhancement of the professional skills and scientific knowledge of the licensee in the practice of acupuncture that includes direct and indirect patient care, acupuncture treatment, treatment techniques, point location and theory, herbal therapy or preparation, and ethics;

 B) Foster the enhancement of general or specialized acupuncture practice and values;